-Data Source: New York State Department of Motor Vehicles; The Bus Association
+Data Source: New York State Department of Motor Vehicles; The Bus Association of New York State Reliability: Level 4A

 50. Marine Terminal Facility Equipment

 Citation: 1115(a)(41)

 Description: Exempt from tax are machinery and equipment for use directly and predominantly in loading, unloading, and handling cargo at a marine terminal facility located in a city with a population of one million or more which in 2003, handled more than 350,000 twenty-foot equivalent units (TEUs).